urbit/urbit.org-reloaded/content/docs/azimuth/azimuth-eth.md

 cannot be modified directly by [galaxy vote](/docs/glossary/upgrade) - they are only eligible to modify the Ecliptic.

+## Global state

-The general state of Azimuth is given as follows.
+The global state of Azimuth is given as follows.

 ```
   //  points: per point, general network-relevant point state